 I asked her, “What would be a different way of helping and supporting those you care?”
 “I guess I could coach them, ask them what help they need from me, give them mental support assuring that they are capable to solve it on their own”, she uttered introspectively.
 Wow, Katherine seemed to be my ideal coaching client!
 “You know, it makes sense logically but how do I implement this?” she said with a great dilemma in her mind.
-Being someone in her position only a few years back I had a great empathy for Katherine.
+Being someone in her position only a few years back I had great empathy for Katherine.
 I said, “The answer is ‘Baby step’.
 It took you 30-40 years to be this way; it will take a while.
 Take one small and sustainable step at a time”.
-At this point I invited Katherine to notice what feeling she was having inside her body.
+At this point, I invited Katherine to notice the feelings she was having inside her body.
 “More relaxed, I am breathing better”, she reported with a genuine wide smile on her face.

 We realized it was already time for us to part as we neared Katherine’s house.
-Katherine thanked me generously for the little walk ‘n talk.
+Katherine thanked me generously for the walk ‘n talk.
 I was glad that the TED concepts gave her a starting point and not to mention, felt quite good to have delivered a practice lecture for my upcoming class.Tweet